Carrie Underwood Working Out With Her Son Is The Sweetest Thing You’ll See Today

 Carrie Underwood said to People that she wants to give the youngster a sibling who’s close in age last year, revealing at the time that she “definitely sees one more baby” in her and Fisher’s future.

-Underwood’s sweet excercise time with her son is exactly what the superstar promised fans she’d be getting up to during her time off, though Carrie is expected to break her streak of time away from the spotlight next month as Billboard reported that she’ll be taking to the ACM Awards stage with Keith Urban to perform their duet “The Fighter” on April 2.
+Underwood’s sweet exercise time with her son is exactly what the superstar promised fans she’d be getting up to during her time off, though Carrie is expected to break her streak of time away from the spotlight next month as Billboard reported that she’ll be taking to the ACM Awards stage with Keith Urban to perform their duet “The Fighter” on April 2.

 Carrie told People last month that she would be taking some time off after spending the majority of 2016 on tour, revealing that she’ll be spending some time at home in Tennessee with Isaiah and husband Mike.